db0/Android-Netrunner-OCTGN/README.md

 Gameplay
 --------

 Some basic instructions on how to use the new system will be forthcoming, but things should be fairly intuitive anyway.
-Four basic things to remember
+Some basic things to remember

 * First thing you do after you load a deck is Setup (Ctrl+Shift+S)
 * At the start of your turn, declare it with F1
 * At the end of your turn, declare it with F12.
 Make sure the game announces that your turn has ended and is not expecting you to discard down to your max hand size ;)
+* Play/Install cards from your hand by double-clicking them.
+Use cards on the table in the same way.
+* Always try to Trash or Uninstall cards by using the relevant function in the menu (e.g. 'del' key)
+* * If you want to trash the card of an opponent, _first let them know_ then target the card (shift+click) and use the "Trash Target" options in the **table menu** (i.e. right-click on an empty spot on the table)
-* Play cards from Hand with the Pay and Install or pay at no cost
+* Only ever drag & drop cards from your hand to the table, or from the table/hand to your trash, if there's no other way.

-And some more advanced stuff starting from version 2.1.x
+And some more advanced stuff:

 * Most card will automatically trigger their abilities when played/scored/rezzed so you don't need to do anything else.
 Pay attention to the notification area for messages from them.
 * Cards with abilities which increase your MU, Hand Size, etc will automatically increase it when they come into play and reduce it when they go away, as long as you don't drag&drop them in or out of the table manually.
 Use the built-in commands for that.
 Rez, Derez, Trash etc